f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

 |

-A helpful resource to check for this lab is the api-resource.
-Here you can see object type (kind), what its shortname is and the apiVersion associated.
-The shortname is very useful to save in typing and for those of you continuing on to take the Certified Kubernetes Administrator (CKA) certification.
-- A helpful resource is the *kubectl api-resource* command output.
+A helpful resource is the *kubectl api-resource* command output.
 Here you can see each object type (kind), the corresponding shortname and the apiVersion associated.
 The shortname is very useful to save keystrokes, especially for those of you planing to pass the Certified Kubernetes Administrator (CKA) certification.

 |